Scooby-Doo in film: Scoob! (2020)

-Scooby-Doo is the hero of his own story in Scoob!, the first full-length, animated film, which reveals how he and his best friend Shaggy became two of the world's most beloved crime busters.
+Scooby-Doo is the hero of his own story in Scoob!, the first full-length, animated film, which reveals how he and his best friend Shaggy became two crime busters.
 The story takes us back to where it all began, when a young Scooby and Shaggy first meet, and team up with Velma, Daphne, and Fred to launch Mystery Incorporated.
-They working with the Blue Falcon to solve their most challenging mystery behind their mascot's secret legacy and purpose, which connects with Dick Dastardly's evil plan to unleash Cerberus.
+They began working with the Blue Falcon to solve their most challenging mystery behind their mascot's secret legacy and purpose, which connects with Dick Dastardly's evil plan to unleash Cerberus.

 Scoob! was released on May 15, 2020.
 Directed by Tony Cervone, the animated film voice talents is Will Forte as Shaggy, Zac Efron as Fred, Amanda Seyfried as Daphne, Gina Rodriguez as Velma and Frank Welker reprising his voice role as Scooby.

 Scoob!
 Holiday Haunt (unreleased)

 In June 2021, Cervone said that a sequel to Scoob! was in development.
 On December 22, 2021, HBO Max released a sizzle reel featuring a first look at a Christmas-themed prequel film, titled Scoob!
 Holiday Haunt, which was to be released on the service in December 2022.
 The film takes place in the gang's youth, with Welker and the actors who portrayed the younger versions reprising their roles while Cervone returned to write the film with Paul Dini as well to produce the project.
 The film was co-directed by Bill Haller and Michael Kurinsky, and had a production budget of $40 million.
 On August 2, 2022, Warner Bros.
 Discovery canceled its release, citing cost-cutting measures and a refocus on theatrical films rather than creating projects for streaming.
 Tony Cervone would go on to say on the same day that the project was "practically finished".
 Later that month, it was reported that the film would still be finished, even though Warner Bros.
 Discovery had no present plans to release it.
 The film was finally finished on November 4, 2022.